luobohaohao/data-2/index.md

 3. What factors correlated with the price
 - accommodates,bedrooms,beds,square_feet,bathrooms have strong relationships with price.

-4.How can I predict price by variables and the evaluation of the data model.
+4. How can I predict price by variables and the evaluation of the data model.
 My final model evaluation
 - Mean squared error is 4200.
 - R2=0.48